More at rubyonrails.org:

 We will cover custom validations more later.

-There are several common options supported by the validators we just went over, let's go over some of them now!
+There are several common options supported by the validators.
+These options are:

 • :allow_nil: Skip validation if the attribute is nil.